trifle-io/trifle-io/docs/trifle-traces/callbacks.md

 # Callbacks

-`Trifle::Logger` does not persist any data.
+`Trifle::Traces` does not persist any data.
 I considered using similar approach as drivers in `Trifle::Stats`, but I decided not to.
 While `Trifle::Stats` handles persisting and retrieving data in the most optimal way and acts as a single point of access, retrieving log entries and referencing them is a broad topic and can be better handled on user level.

 And therefore several callbacks are used that allows user to handle persistance in best possible way.